Ordered Attention for Coherent Visual Storytelling

-This requires an additional model pre-trained on external scene graph data.
-Finally, Yang \etal~\cite{Yang2019KnowledgeableSA} utilize an external commonsense dataset to enrich the input.
-Their CIDEr score is significantly higher, yet this improvement does not translate to all other metrics.
-The approach improves upon the current state-of-the-art by a margin (36.8\% \vs 35.8\% on METEOR).
-Note, the ROUGE-L metric is based on finding the longest subsequence matched to human generated stories.
-However, this score is almost identical for all prior works, indicating that this metric doesn't capture story generation improvements.
-We also report the performance with spatial ResNet152 features~\cite{He2015DeepRL}, which outperforms the state-of-the-art as well.
-This shows that the method is stable irrespective of image features.
+Such models are pre-trained with an external model for generating scene graphs.
+Finally, ~\citet{Yang2019KnowledgeableSA} enhance the input with an external commonsense dataset.
+CIDEr scores are significantly higher, yet this improvement is not reflected in all metrics.
+Our work improves the state-of-the-art METEOR score from 35.8\% to 36.8\%.
+This increase is larger than the 0.8 increase of all advances since the 2018 VIST challenge (\ie, 35.0\% \vs 35.8\%).

+\textbf{Human Evaluation:} Due to the subjective nature of the VST task, a human evaluation is required.
+We randomly selected 150 image sequences from the test set and asked three MTurk annotators to rank them or assess them with other methods.
+We use the AREL as a baseline.
+Further, our method of generating coherent stories is tested using a slightly weaker variation of the method without directionality.
+Since the most recent baselines are not publicly available, we cannot compare them to recent approaches.
+We’ll share the selected sequences to aid future comparisons.

+In \figref{fig:dir_compare_qual}, we assess stories coherency.
+To begin, we examine the importance of modeling direction-aware interactions.
+In our comparison, we changed only one aspect of our model.
+We used the same factor for preceding and subsequent interactions.
+We show that on VIST metrics the effect is relatively small (\ie, no-direction; see \tabref{tab:direction_compare}).
+However, the human-evaluation comparison shows a significant coherency improvement (64.2\% \vs 28.7\%), which is not revealed with classical evaluation.
+Also, a comparison against the AREL baseline demonstrates a more significant improvement (70.24\% \vs 25.32\%).

+In \figref{fig:comparative} we provide the results when asking annotators to pick the most human-like story.
+We use the majority vote to decide the best model per story.
+The generated stories outperform the AREL baseline (73.87\% \vs 22.53\%).
+Surprisingly, in many cases, the annotators found the generated stories to be more human-like than the ground truth stories (41\% \vs 48.57\%).